nodejs/node/COLLABORATOR_GUIDE.md

   other Collaborators who have reviewed the change.
-- A `PR-URL:` line that references the full GitHub URL of the original pull request being merged so it's easy to trace a commit back to the conversation that lead up to that change.
+- A `PR-URL:` line that references the full GitHub URL of the original pull request being merged so it's easy to trace a commit back to the conversation that led up to that change.
 - A `Fixes: X` line, where _X_ is either includes the full GitHub URL for an issue, and/or the hash and commit message if the commit fixes a bug in a previous commit.
 Multiple `Fixes:` lines may be added if